“The role of a creative leader is not to have all the ideas; it’s to create a culture where everyone can have ideas and feel that they’re valued.”

 Collaborator, Capacity Builder, Critical Thinker

-David Burke is the Director of Secondary Education for the Redmond School District whose team of more than 800 teachers and staff proudly serve more than 7,000 students from the communities of Redmond, Terrebonne, Tumalo, Eagle Crest, Crooked River Ranch and Alfalfa.
-In this role, David Burke oversees all administrative and leadership priorities for secondary schools, principals, instruction and curriculum as well as collaborates all levels of leadership to create systems of support for students, staff and parents within a continuum of schools.
+David Burke is the Director of Secondary Programs for the Redmond School District whose team of more than 800 teachers and staff proudly serve more than 7,000 students from the communities of Redmond, Terrebonne, Tumalo, Eagle Crest, Crooked River Ranch and Alfalfa.
+In this role, David Burke oversees all administrative and leadership priorities for secondary schools, principals, instruction and curriculum as well as collaborates at all levels of leadership to create systems of support for students, staff and parents within a continuum of schools.

 David Burke balances pursuing his passion for education with being a devoted husband and father of three young children.